 - Remember what you have done in the past to take care of yourself in similar situations and do that! - Recognise that you have been reminded about a distressing experience and that your reactions are completely understandable. - Feel free to walk out of your meeting or stop your work if needed and find a safe and comfortable space to relax. - Feel free to return to your work when comfortable and/or return to your meeting if you feel up to it.
-Remember, there will be no judgement from Emerging Minds' staff. - Seek support from Emerging Minds' staff during the meeting if you need it.
-If this is not possible, seek support from staff after your meeting. - Consider seeking peer support from other people with lived experience. - For some people, it may also be useful to seek spiritual support or guidance. - People from Aboriginal or Torres Strait Islander backgrounds may find support in family and kinship networks.
-Social and emotional wellbeing is maintained through connections to body, mind and emotions, spirituality, land, community, families and culture. - Is there a place or 'country' that helps you connect? - Are there rituals or practices that help maintain your spirit?
+Remember, there will be no judgement from our staff. - Seek support from our staff during the meeting if you need it.
+If this is not possible, seek support from staff after your meeting. - Consider seeking peer support from other people with lived experience. - For some people, it may also be useful to seek spiritual support or guidance. - People from Aboriginal and Torres Strait Islander backgrounds may find support in family and kinship networks.
+Social and emotional wellbeing is maintained through connections to body, mind and emotions, spirituality, Land, Community, families and culture. - Is there a place or 'Country' that helps you connect? - Are their rituals or practices that help maintain your spirit? - Try to stick to your usual routine as much as possible, but consider scheduling in a little less activity if you can. - Accept your feelings and express them in a safe way that feels right to you.
+Others have found that things like writing in a journal and talking to or just being with friends, family or health professionals that you trust can be helpful.
+Remember, support comes in many forms.